 This is a camp that will allow students to use the Raspberry Pi, a credit-card sized computer that runs Linux, and has GPIO and other peripherals to create small computing projects.
 Topics will cover setting up the Raspberry Pi, an introduction to Linux, programming in Python, and controlling the GPIO pins on the Pi using three different methods including the shell, from Python and from Scratch .

-Minecraft - Session 2 and 4 (Full)
+Minecraft - Session 2 and 4 (Closed)

 With millions of players worldwide, Minecraft™ is one of the most popular video games ever!
 Whether you are a veteran or new to the game, this is your chance to explore, build, and develop new skills!
 Learn how to host your own server for your classmates, install and manage Minecraft mods, and accelerate your Minecraft creation skills.
 Put your construction skills to the test with individual and team-based 3D design challenges.
 Finish up by designing and building your own creation, then publish your very own Minecraft map!

-Forensics - Session 1
+Forensics - Session 1 (Session 1 is Closed)